ananyarlama/ananyarlama/README.md

 ### <h3 align="center"> Marketing & Design Student | B.A.
 Mass Comm & Journalism | St. Xavier's College </h3>

+---

+<h3 align="center">Welcome to my Github portfolio page!   </h3>

+Here are links to the different works I've been involved in:

+1.

 <!--
 **ananyarlama/ananyarlama** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.